tejasbubane/tejasbubane.github.io/content/2024-12-24-caching-optimizations.md

 # Separate cache store

 Applications generally use Redis for multiple purposes apart from caching. eg. storing background jobs for [sidekiq][4].
-Recommended configuration for cache store usually differs from these tools.
+Recommended configuration for cache store usually differs from these tools. eg. [Sidekiq recommends noeviction policy][5]
 Also for separation of concerns we should separate these.
 Ideally separate Redis instances would be great but at the very least we should use separate databases.

 # Configuration